 Natural Blonde Hair

 Natural blonde hair is designed to look like you were born with it.
 Also known as “baby blonde”, this look is best achieved with a mixture of highlights and lowlights all around the same tone.
-For this look to work, you want the change in colour to blend seamlessly and be hardly noticeable.
+For this look to work, you want the change in color to blend seamlessly and be hardly noticeable.
 Natural blonde can work on any skin tone as long as you choose the right shades.
 For fair skin, choose lighter tones, and for darker complexions, choose deeper hues.

 Medium Blonde Hair